ohnoitsnoah/noahmacs/README.md

 Nemacs does not depend on any library (not even curses).
 It uses fairly standard VT100 (and similar terminals) escape sequences.

 Nemacs is currently based on the [Kilo text editor](https://github.com/antirez/kilo).
-Changes are planned to have it be based on [MicroEMACS](https://en.wikipedia.org/wiki/MicroEMACS) in the future.

 [Kilo](https://github.com/antirez/kilo) was written by Salvatore Sanfilippo aka [antirez](https://github.com/antirez) and is released under the [BSD 2 clause license](https://opensource.org/license/bsd-2-clause/).